-Anorexia is a life-threatening mental health condition characterized by a fear of weight gain and disordered eating patterns.
-People with anorexia are often significantly underweight but have a distorted view of their bodies.
+Anorexia is a life-threatening mental health condition characterized by disordered eating patterns and a fear of weight gain.
+People with anorexia are often significantly underweight and have a distorted view of their bodies.
 This leads them to restrict their food intake or engage in other behaviors to attempt to lose weight.

 The two subtypes of anorexia are:

 People with the restricting type of anorexia display restrictive patterns of eating.
-They may refuse to eat certain types or categories of food (like meat or food high in fat) or they may consume very small portions or only eat low calorie foods.
+They may refuse to eat certain types or categories of food (like meat or high-fat food) or they may consume very small portions or only eat low calorie foods.
 People with the restricting type of anorexia tend to not meet their daily caloric and nutritional needs, placing them at high risk of malnutrition and extreme weight loss.

 Behaviors to lose weight or prevent weight gain among the restricting type include:

-People with the binge-eating/purging type of anorexia display behaviors typically associated with bulimia nervosa, another eating disorder.
-This subtype differs from the restricting subtype because there is a pattern of binge eating.
-Binge eating is when people eat large amounts of food in a short amount of time, resulting in feeling overly full, uncomfortable, and typically guilty.
-To achieve weight loss or prevent weight gain, they may purge by vomiting, laxative or diuretic use.
+People with the binge-eating/purging anorexia display behaviors typically associated with bulimia nervosa.
+This subtype involves a pattern of binge-eating or eating large amounts of food in a short amount of time, resulting in feeling overly full, uncomfortable, and guilty.
+To achieve weight loss or prevent weight gain, they may purge by vomiting or using laxatives/diuretics.
 Some people with anorexia purge after eating small amounts of food.

 Behaviors to lose weight or prevent weight gain among the binge/purge type include:

-- Laxative or diuretic use: People may consume laxatives (sometimes in dangerously large doses) to attempt to hasten the digestive process and avoid weight gain.
+- Laxative or diuretic use: people may engage in laxative abuse (sometimes in dangerously large doses) to attempt to hasten the digestive process and avoid weight gain.
 Some use diuretics to prompt the loss of water weight.